Albie (TV series)

-Albie is a British animated series about a 5-year-old boy with a wild, distorted imagination.
+Albie is a British animated series about a five-year-old boy with a wild, distorted imagination.
 Unfortunately, this gets him into trouble with his friends, family and his neighbour, the grouchy Mr. Kidhater-Cox.
 Albie was created by award-winning children's author Andy Cutbill and was based on his own childhood.
 Andy also helped develop Rupert Bear, Follow the Magic... for Channel 5.
 These series can be often seen repeated on the ITV children's digital channel, CITV.

 Overview

 The concept of Albie involves a small boy who keeps encountering exotic animals in his garden whose sole purpose seem to be to get him into trouble.
 This includes a herd of Welsh water buffalo on a mission to nick the bath from Albie's house, Geordie elephants obsessed with buns and a couple of Sahara-missing cockney camels living in the sand-pit.
 Albie's interaction with the animals is left open as to whether the occurrences are real or not.

-From a technical point of view, the show is noteworthy as the human characters and backgrounds were 2D, while the animals were all 3D CGI, with the two elements composited together.
-3D animation was done by the short-lived but talented CHD department of Cosgrove Hall Films.